digexp/sample-angular4-script-application/README.md

 ### Description

-This is an example of a simple application built with the Angular 4 framework and the Bootstrap CSS library.
-It can run standalone by loading index.html, and it can be imported or pushed into a Script Portlet.
-It's an example of a "single page application" where the different views within a single index.html page are dynamically loaded by the Angular framework.
-When used in a Script Portlet, a single page application like this is displayed as one portlet on a portal page, typically alongside other portlets.
+This is an example of a simple application built with Angular CLI and the Bootstrap CSS library.
+It can run standalone with the `ng serve` command, and it can be imported into an IBM Script Portlet.
+It's an example of a Single Page Application (SPA), where the different views within a single index.html page are dynamically loaded by the Angular framework.
+When used in a Script Portlet, a SPA like this is displayed as one portlet on a portal page, possibly alongside other portlets.

-The application is a simple contact list application for viewing a list of contacts.
 Here are the key features illustrated in the sample:

-* The three different views (list, details, and about) are separate HTML files loaded as component pages using the [Angular router](https://angular.io/guide/router), configured in app.module.ts.
+* The three different views (list, details, and about) are separate Angular components loaded as pages using the [Angular router](https://angular.io/guide/router), configured in app.module.ts.
 * [Angular Http](https://angular.io/api/http/Http) is used to load the default JSON data file, contacts.json.
-* There are three simple Angular components used, for the list view, the details view and the about page.
-* There are a few separate JavaScript files used, and when running in Script Portlet they are combined into a single resource by WebSphere Portal's resource aggregation feature (available in version 8.5, CF03 or later).
-See the comment at the top of index.html for how this is enabled.
+* There are a few separate JavaScript files used, and when running in IBM Script Portlet they are combined into a single resource by WebSphere Portal's resource aggregation feature (available in version 8.5, CF03 or later).
-* The [Bootstrap 3](https://getbootstrap.com/docs/3.3/) library is used for styling of the application UI
+* The [Bootstrap 3](https://getbootstrap.com/docs/3.3/) library is used for styling of the application UI.

-### Configuration
+### Configure

-There are a few steps that need to be taken to configure WebSphere Portal and Script Portlet to run the Angular application.
-These steps only need to be done once.
+There are a few settings that need to be configured for WebSphere Portal to run the Angular application.
+These changes only need to be done once.

 1. Set both `dynamic.parameter.tag.enabled` and `renderingplugin.shortform.enabled` in the `WCM WCMConfigService` service to `false` in the WebSphere® Integrated Solutions Console, as this feature can interfere with Angular code that uses square brackets. [more information](https://www.ibm.com/support/knowledgecenter/en/SSDK36_8.5.0/wcm/wcm_tags_behavior.html)
 2. The Angular router requires the `HTML` `base` tag to be present.
 Do this by setting the theme parameter `com.ibm.portal.theme.hasBaseURL` to `true`. [more information](https://www.ibm.com/support/knowledgecenter/en/SSYJ99_8.5.0/wcm/prevent_friendly_url_redirects.html)
-3. To support Angular routing, configure portal to use [stateless URLs](https://www.ibm.com/support/knowledgecenter/en/SSYJ99_8.5.0/config/cfg_intr_seo.html) in the [Configuration Wizard](https://www.ibm.com/support/knowledgecenter/en/SSHRKX_8.5.0/mp/config/cw_run.html).
-Do this under **URL Settings** by setting the *"Do you want your portal URL to contain navigational state information"* option to **No**.

-### Development
+### Develop

-The following code changes must be implemented to ensure the application works within the IBM Script Portlet:
+The following code changes should be implemented to ensure the application works within the IBM Script Portlet:

-* Add the `data-scriptportlet-combine-urls="true"` parameter to the `html` tag in *src/index.html*
+* Add the `data-scriptportlet-combine-urls="true"` parameter to the `html` tag in *src/index.html* to take advantage of WebSphere Portal's resource aggregator.
-* Make sure any static files (eg: *src/assets/contacts.json*) are in the *src/assets/* directory, so they can be served up by Angular CLI
+* Configure [hash location strategy](https://angular.io/guide/router#hashlocationstrategy) in the Angular router.
+Using the path location strategy is not compatible with WebSphere Portal URLs.

 ### Build

-After configuration and development, build the application in a way that is compatible with IBM Script Portlet:
+After configuration and development, build the application for production:

 1. Run `ng build -prod` to build, package and compress the application into the `/dist` folder

-### Deployment
+### Deploy

 After building the application, use the [Script Portlet command line application](https://www.ibm.com/support/knowledgecenter/en/SSHRKX_8.5.0/script/script-portlet/cmd_line_push_ovr.html) to push the sample to WebSphere Portal: